-Parents and teachers are advised of their rights, including the right to an impartial due process hearing if disagreements between the parent and the school cannot be resolved otherwise.
-Questions concerning services for students with disabilities may be directed to the principal, counselor, or District Special Services Office (359-4032).
+The parent/guardian has access to the results of the comprehensive evaluation and/or any reevaluation results.
+Parents are given their Procedural Safeguards and Parent Rights yearly.
+Both documents outline parent and student rights in regards to the Individuals with Disabilities Education Act (IDEA), including the right to an impartial due process hearing if disagreements between the parent and the school cannot be resolved otherwise.
+Questions concerning services for students with disabilities may be directed to the principal, building Diagnostic Consultant, or District Special Services Office (359-4032).